 Garbage bags often have a putrid odor because they contain a variety of decaying waste products.
 Unfortunately, this odor can spread to your kitchen and other areas of your home.

 In fact, scientists found that spreading baking soda at the bottom of waste bins can help neutralize garbage odor by 70% (

 A combination of baking soda and vinegar can remove the most stubborn carpet stains.

 When baking soda and vinegar are mixed, they create a compound called carbonic acid, which is a common ingredient in cleaning products.
 This reaction creates a lot of fizzing, which may help break down tough stains (43).

 Here’s how you can eliminate stubborn carpet stains with just baking soda and vinegar:

-- First, cover the carpet stain with a thin layer of baking soda.
+- Cover the carpet stain with a thin layer of baking soda.

-- Next, fill an empty spray bottle with a 1:1 mixture of vinegar and water and spray over the stained area.
+- Fill an empty spray bottle with a 1-to-1 mixture of vinegar and water and spray it over the stained area.

-- Wait up to an hour or until the surface becomes dry.
+- Wait up to 1 hour or until the surface dries.

 - Scrub the baking soda loose with a brush and vacuum the residue.

 - The stain should now be completely removed.
-If there is some baking soda residue left on the carpet, wipe it up with a damp towel.
+If there’s some baking soda residue left on the carpet, wipe it up with a damp towel.

 Like kitchens, bathrooms can be difficult to clean.
 They have a variety of surfaces that are frequently used and thus need to be cleaned often.

 While a variety of commercial bathroom cleaners are available, many people prefer a more natural and cost-effective cleaning option.
 Baking soda comes in handy because it whitens and disinfects many bathroom surfaces, though it’s less effective than commercial cleaners (